Where the deceased does not leave a valid will

 When the order for letters of administration is made, the court will advise by email of the grant.

-As a condition of granting letters of admin-istration to an applicant, the court, or The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. of probates, may require one or more sureties or an insurance bond.
+As a condition of granting letters of administration to an applicant, the court, or registrar of probates, may require one or more sureties or an insurance bond.

 These sureties are to guarantee that they or the insurance company will make good, in an amount not exceeding the amount of the deceased’s property as sworn, any loss that any person interested in the administration of the estate may suffer as a result of a breach by the administrator of duties (s 57 A&P Act).
 The question whether sureties are required or not is governed by the A&P Rules.